ThembisileNGQ/Akkatecture/README.md

 ### Features

-* **Distributed:** Backed by akka.net's actor system.
-Akkatecture enjoys the benefits of a reasonable distributed computing computation model.
+* **Distributed:** Backed by akka.net's actor model.
+Akkatecture enjoys the benefits of a good distributed computing computation model.
-* **Message based:** For high levels of message throughput and processing Akkatecture [does not ask, it tells](http://bartoszsypytkowski.com/dont-ask-tell-2/).
+* **Message based:** For high levels of processing throughput Akkatecture [does not ask, it tells](http://bartoszsypytkowski.com/dont-ask-tell-2/).
 * **Event sourced:** By design, aggregate roots derive their state by replaying persisted events.
-* **Highly scalable:** Actors with their thread safe and distributed nature gives us this plus point.
+* **Highly scalable:** Work proceeds interactively and concurrently, overlapping in time.
-* **Configurable:** Through akka.net's hocon configuration.
+* **Configurable:** Through akka.net's hocon configuration, you will be able to configure every aspect of your application.

 ### Examples